nantaletracy/nantaletracy/README.md

 Despite encountering challenges and errors, the lessons learned and the knowledge gained were invaluable.
 This experience has not only expanded my technical proficiency but has also reinforced the idea that learning from mistakes and troubleshooting are integral parts of growth and expertise in the ever-evolving world of technology.
 Thank you for taking the time to review my profile.

+WEEK 3
+In week 3, I learnt the following;
+SWITCHING
+	* Layer 2 switching, its advantages and limitations.
+	*Differences between bridges and switches.
+	*The Spanning Tree Protocol in brief
+	*LAN switch types.
+VLANs
+I also looked at VLANs, this included the benefits, the types (static and dymnamic) as well as access and trunk links.
+This also involved doing a practical lab of configuring VLANs.
+	I also got to differentiate between the OSI and TCP/IP model.
+Also studied the format of ip addresses both IPv6 and IPv4.
+	The different classses of IP addresses which included private, public, etc.
+	I also learnt subnetting and am now capable of planning for an IP address.

+ROUTING
+	I learnt that routing can be done by layer 3 switches and routers.
+	*Learnt about static routing and managed to configure static routes in Cisco packet tracer.
+	*Also learnt about the different dynamic routing protocols ie. OSPF, IS-IS, BGP and when to use them.